Travel in Austria

 Did you know?
 The artist Egon Schiele is one of Austria’s most famous painters.
 Egon Schiele was born in Tulln in 1890 and died at a young age in 1918.
 He was particularly known for his Expressionist art.
 Schiele created many extreme paintings of figures and especially raw self-portraits.
 His paintings are very sharp and contain distortions of the human body and the figures depicted.

-Day 8: A day of leisure in the city of Vienna.
+Day 8: A day of Leisure in the City of Vienna.

 The city of Vienna offers a wide range of attractions and activities for tourists, families, and lovers of culinary arts, shopping, music, and classical culture.
 We have prepared for you a collection of recommended sites to visit throughout the city of Vienna.

-Main sites in Vienna: A visit to St. Stephen’s Cathedral, a visit to Vienna’s unique palaces Schönbrunn, Hofburg, and Belvedere, a taste of local Austrian schnitzel and the famous apple strudel, for shopping enthusiasts a shopping spree on Mariahilferstrasse, the Spanish Riding School located in the city center next to the Hofburg Palace, a visit to Kahlenberg mountain and the 19th district of the city.
+Main sites in Vienna:</strong> A visit to St. Stephen’s Cathedral, a visit to Vienna’s unique palaces Schönbrunn, Hofburg, and Belvedere, a taste of local Austrian schnitzel and the famous apple strudel, for shopping enthusiasts a shopping spree on Mariahilferstrasse, the Spanish Riding School located in the city center next to the Hofburg Palace, a visit to Kahlenberg mountain and the 19th district of the city.

 You can find comprehensive information for a visit to Vienna in our article for beginners before visiting the city.